andypiper/my-glitch-in-bio/README.md

 ← `settings.json`: Settings for your name, image, and links.
 The `index.html` page includes the data in the structures defined in `layout/`.

 ← `layout/`: Markup templates — you can edit every line of HTML or never even look at any of it.
-The data you specify in `settings.json` will be built into the page using the HTML in here.
+The data you specify in `settings.json` will be built into the page using the HTML in here using handlebars syntax (e.g. `{{settings.name}}`).

 ← `public/styles/`: Stylesheets for Glitch in Bio, including alternate themes.
 Change your theme in `settings.json`.
+You can create a new theme by adding a CSS file to this folder and selecting it using its name in the settings (e.g. `glitch`, `gallery`, or whatever yours is called!)

 ← `public/manifest.json` and `public/sw.js`: These set your site up to function as a Progressive Web App (PWA).